+The Energy Step Code is a provincial policy that aims to create healthier, more efficient and more comfortable buildings.
 The Energy Step Code marks an end to the prescriptive approach to achieving energy efficiency in newly constructed buildings.
-Instead, a building's performance must be proven through whole building energy modelling and on-site airtightness testing.
-This modelling and testing validates how the design and constructed building meet performance targets associated with each "step."
+Instead, a building's performance must be proven through whole building energy modeling and on-site airtightness testing.
+Modeling and testing validates how the design and constructed building meet performance targets associated with each "step."

 Compliance with the Energy Step Code in Kelowna

 The ENERGY STEP CODE REQUIREMENTS FOR PART 9 RESIDENTIAL BUILDINGS bulletin outlines the submission requirements for building permit applications for Part 9 residential buildings.